Skip to content

 Check the arguments

-You can check the arguments sent to the action by clicking the Arguments tab of the action details panel.
+You can check the arguments sent to the Action in the Arguments section of the Function output screen.
 This will show you the exact data sent to the underlying action function.
+In this example you can see that no values were sent in the Create Action.

 Check the executed code